 I’m glad 2016 is over, overall it’s been most of the time a very stressful year, and sometimes a bit depressing too.
 However, there are a few moments too that were so good that they are among the best of my life.
 One of those big highlights is the Toy Safari in Hamburg.
 I had been waiting for this for a whole year.
 I was expecting a lot out of this, and for this reason, I was also afraid that I could be disappointed by the outcome.
 In the end, not only all those expectations were fulfilled, but it’s been even better than what I ever imagined.

 Following the toy safari, I had the chance to be able to visit some of my new friends.
 First while going to Copenhagen for work, then while relocating by car from Belgium to Finland.
 Even though it was so short and I was so tired because of driving for hours, visiting those friends has been one of the best moments since Hamburg.
 I can’t wait to see them again, I can’t wait to see the ones I couldn’t visit, and I can’t wait to meet new toy photographers.
-So my main goal for 2017 is to put the social back into social media.
+So my primary goal for 2017 is to put the social back into social media.
 (And I’m glad I’m not the only one.)

 I don’t know yet how I will achieve this goal.
 I can’t wait for the next European Toy Safari, and I hope I will be able to attend the one in San Francisco.
 But this won’t be enough.
 Moving to Finland didn’t make it easier.
-While I live now in a location I find deeply inspiring for photography, it’s also a very remote location.
+While I live now in a location I find deeply photographically inspiring, it’s also a very remote location.
 It won’t be easy to find many other toy photographers around, but I want to give it a try.
-I’m also prouder than ever to be a toy photographer and I want people to know it.
+I’m also prouder than ever to be a toy photographer, and I want people to know it.
 (Again I’m glad I’m not the only one: here and here) So another goal I want to set is to push toy photography forward.
-I want people to know about it and one of the best thing that could come out of this would be to convert people to this wonderful hobby.
+I want people to know about it, and one of the best thing that could come out of this would be to convert people to this wonderful hobby.